nodejs/community-committee/README.md

 For more details read the [Community Committee Charter](https://github.com/nodejs/community-committee/blob/master/GOVERNANCE.md), adopted by the Node.js Foundation Board of Directors on March 10th 2017.

+## Why does the Community Committee exist?

+The Node.js project has had its fair share of problems regarding diversity, and its fair share of attempts to fix that.
+The Community Committee is a grassroots effort to fight this problem at its roots by empowering people at the very top of the project hierarchy.
+We believe that by making the Node.js project more diverse, we will attract a wider range of views, voices, and opinions, which in turn will help us ship better software.
+For that very reason, we advocate for the usage of a Code of Conduct, and we also actively engage in empowering people with a non-coding background.
+We've also learned that our goals are not as easily accomplished as just adding a Code of Conduct, as it does not cover questions of privilege and the meritocratic structures of Open Source.

 ## Contributing
 > code commits !== the only means to contributions.